Ganadores de los Premios Oscar 2022: lista de premiados por categoría

 - 'Dune': seis premios (mejor edición de sonido, banda sonora, montaje, diseño de producción, fotografía y mejores efectos visuales)

+- 'CODA': tres premios premios (mejor película, actor de reparto y guion adaptado)

-- 'Los ojos de Tammy Faye': un premio (mejor maquillaje y peluquería)
+- 'Los ojos de Tammy Faye': dos premios (mejor maquillaje y peluquería y actriz protagonista)

 - 'West side story': un premio (mejor actriz de reparto)